dc0d/dc0d.github.io/content/microlog/2020/how_gee_paw_hill_works.md

 ---
-title: "How does GeePaw Hill work?"
+title: 'How does GeePaw Hill work?'
 date: 2020-05-23T23:56:20+02:00
 draft: false
 ---

 ### Tweet thread:

-{{< tweet 1198354786049019905 >}}
+{{< tweet user="GeePawHill" id="1198354786049019905" >}}

 ### Unrolled [thread](https://threadreaderapp.com/thread/1198354786049019905.html):

 > When I'm programming, I am centered broadly on the cyclical application of small textual changes, each one producing value I then harvest to identify, enable, or energize the next.
 >
-> Before we dig in: This is how *I* roll code.
+> Before we dig in: This is how _I_ roll code.
 It is not a prescription of any kind for you.
 I have a prescription for you, and I can offer it, but it has almost nothing to do with what you'll read here.
 These are details.
 The prescriptions are at a much higher level.
 >
 > You do you.
 >